supasuge/HackDearbornCTF-Rewind-Reality/README.md

 **Flag Format**: `hd3{}`

-Source repository for the small CTF at [Hack Dearborn: Rewind Reality](https://www.hackdearborn.org/) as part of the Cybersecurity challenges!
+Source code + writeup repository for the small CTF at [Hack Dearborn: Rewind Reality](https://www.hackdearborn.org/) as part of the Cybersecurity challenges!

+> This *CTF* was rushed quite a bit thus the incompleteness.
+Overall, still some pretty cool and fun challenges!

 **Unsolved challenge solutions + explaination**:
 - [Combined multiple recursive... what?
 (Crypto, Hard) - Writeup](https://github.com/supasuge/HackDearbornCTF-Rewind-Reality/blob/main/crypto/combined-multiple-recursive...what/solution/WRITEUP.md)